How to Apply for Alberta PNP: Application Process and Document Checklist

 - Marriage certificate (if applicable)

-- Police clearance certificates from every country where you lived 6+ months
+- Police clearance certificates from every country where you lived for 6 or more months since age 18

 - Photos (per IRCC specifications)